hat-open/hat-core/docs/libraries/chatter/index.rst

 The default conversation timeout period is 5 seconds.

-The Ping Service is implemented as an integrated part of :class:`hat.protocol.Connection`.
+The Ping Service is implemented as an integrated part of each chatter implementation.

 A Ping - Pong Conversation between peers contains these messages: